stazman/eventful/README.md

-This app is meant to show many of the ways JS events can enhance a website.
+This app shows many of the ways JS events can enhance a website.